 The dams will forever change Burma’s main river ecosystem and an important Asian river.
 84% of the Irrawaddy River’s water originates above the dam sites and will be affected by these dams.

 Extensive and environmentally destructive gold mining as well as logging have already begun along the banks of the N’Mai and Mali rivers and upstream of the dam sites.

-No environmental, social or health impact assessments of the dams have been officially disclosed.
+- No environmental, social or health impact assessments of the dams have been publicly disclosed

-Locally-affected residents have not been consulted about the projects; their attempts to voice concerns (see below) have been ignored.
+- Locally-affected residents have not been consulted about the projects; their attempts to voice concerns (link to appeals page or community action section) have been ignored.

 The majority of electricity generated by the dams will be exported to China.
 Based on the experience of other hydropower projects in Burma, any remaining power will be used by the Burma Army and associate military businesses and will not be available or affordable to local people.

 - The sale of electricity from the Myitsone Dam alone could earn the military regime over US $500 million per year and foreign direct investment income of an estimated US $3.6 billion.
 There is no transparency in how revenues will be spent.